 An ongoing large research project is the cooling of solids using laser light.
 I made some spectroscopic measurements of fluorescence upconversion of CdS quantum dots dispersed in PMMA.
 I have also recently reviewed the prospects for laser cooling of semiconductors.

-A small project is theory and experiments related to eddy-current braking of tumbling CubeSat satellites.
+At USNA, theory and experiments have been developed for eddy-current braking of tumbling CubeSat satellites.
 I have worked with Asst.
 Prof. Jin Kang and CDR Bob Bruninga in Aerospace Engineering.
-Two midshipmen have been involved.
+Several midshipmen have been involved.

 I am investigating SBS (Stimulated Brillouin Scattering) theoretically and experimentally for high-power fiber lasers.
 I summarize chapter 9 of Agrawal's book on Nonlinear Fiber Optics.
 I also review computations from Boyd's book Nonlinear Optics on Brillouin amplification.

 I have been interested in organic light-emitting diodes (OLEDs).
 I have written a review of luminescence quantum efficiency measurements and a brief note about luminance cameras.
 You might also tease yourself with the following optics quiz.